So, disclaimer, self care is not something I’m always good at, and I am by no means an expert. This is just my thoughts on the matter.

 Ultimately it’s about looking inward in order to work outward, empowering yourself to live the happiest and healthiest life you can in such a way that you can care for others from the overflow of your own life.
 That sounds super cheesy ok, but I find it much easier to live an ethical life, to be kind and compassionate, when I’m taking care of myself.
 My reality is when I’m sad or anxious or stressed, I become more selfish.
 I feel like the world’s on top of me and so it’d hard to see outside of my own experiences.
 When I’m caring for myself I find myself looking around and wanting to do things for others not out of obligation but out of choice.
 Basically it’s super easy, love yourself and love others.
 And it doesn’t have to be super hard, it’s about small habits that we cultivate into routines, it’s about perspective shifts, getting a little bit creative and, most importantly, understanding yourself.
 The more you get to know yourself the more you can identify what you need, the more you can practise self care.
 There are a million simple, easy ways to do self care in order to love others, and I’m hoping to share some of the things I’ve discovered in the coming weeks to hopefully give you inspiration.

-Here’s a taster of some of the things I’ll have coming up:
+Here’s a some of the things I have coming up:

 Ooh what could all these titles mean?!
 Well you’ll have to wait and see 😉